leonjza/leonjza.github.io/content/posts/2021-07-26-hackthebox-business-ctf-2021.markdown

 {{< figure src="/images/htbbusiness21/htb_dfir_8.png" >}}

 A call to `MapVirtualKeyExW`!?
 A keylogger!?
 I tested a few things to make sure I wasn't going crazy, but yeah, this app was capturing keystrokes.
 Ok!
-Looking back at `anVzdGFuW1l.txt`, I noticed that after each press of the ENTER key, a new encrypted line would get written to the file (I used [baretail](https://www.baremetalsoft.com/baretail/) to tail the fail as I pressed keys).
+Looking back at `anVzdGFuW1l.txt`, I noticed that after each press of the ENTER key, a new encrypted line would get written to the file (I used [baretail](https://www.baremetalsoft.com/baretail/) to tail the file as I pressed keys).
 This didn’t get me any closer to the solve yet, but at least I have a much better idea what the application was doing, just by watching Windows API calls.
 Pretty cool!

 Eventually I wondered how they could have built the application, and it being Python and all I recalled a thing called [Pyinstaller](https://www.pyinstaller.org/).
 Essentially, you can create Windows executables from Python projects.
 Next, I wondered if there were tools that could extract objects/code from a Pyinstaller generated exe (assuming a bit that this was how `svchost.exe` was built), and came across a project called [pyinstxtractor](https://github.com/extremecoders-re/pyinstxtractor).
 I quickly set that up and ran it.
 This time round I had more python files than those I found in the `_MEI5882` temp folder!
 In fact, there were some `.pyc` files now!